SelimChraibi/real-time-human-detection/README.md

 Loading the data
 - ... transforms images into a 4D tensor of shape (samples_size, 224, 224, 3) suitable for supplying to a Keras CNN
 - ... transforms class labels into one hot encoded labels.
-- ... creates a validation folder using 20% of the original training data (The INRIA person dataset originaly doesn't contain validation data)
+- ... creates a validation folder using 20% of the original training data (The INRIA person dataset originally doesn't contain validation data)
-- ... balances the data: originaly, there are 1669 negatives and 900 positives which means that the model could reach an accuracy of 70% by always predicting negatives.
-We therefore do not load the excess of negatives.
+- ... balances the data.

 ### Implementation

 #### Development environment

 Training neural nets on a laptop is a lost cause.
-One training epoch on a 50 layers neural network (Resnet 50) with data augmentation takes more than 45 minutes.
+One training epoch on a 50 layers neural network (ResNet 50) with data augmentation takes more than 45 minutes.

 The following Google Cloud compute engine configuration was used for this project:
 - 6 CPUs, 32 GB memory
 - GPU NVIDIA Tesla K80
-- CUDA toolkit and cuDNN installed to ensure that the GPU are used for the computation
+- CUDA toolkit and cuDNN installed to ensure that the GPU is used for the computation

 With this architecture, a training epoch can be completed in 3 min.